Interview With a Board Certified Specialist

 A.

-The process is time consuming, but rewarding.
-Set concrete and specific goals (including timetables) for the different aspects of the process, and make a plan so you can be successful with completing your materials while managing your current workload.
-Personally, I reserved one morning per week to work on my application, and this was helpful to keep things moving forward.
-I would also encourage candidates to push through the challenging parts of the process because the end result is very rewarding.
-I always remember the exchange from A League of Their Own when Geena Davis says that it just got too hard; Tom Hanks replies, “It’s supposed to be hard.
+The process is time-consuming but highly rewarding.
+Set clear, specific goals—including realistic timelines—for each stage of the process, and develop a plan that allows you to manage your workload while completing your materials.
+For example, I reserved one morning each week to work on my application, which helped maintain steady progress.
+I would also encourage candidates to persevere through the more challenging aspects of the process, as the outcome is well worth the effort.
+As reflected in the film A League of Their Own, “It’s supposed to be hard.
 If it wasn’t hard, everyone would do it.
 The hard…is what makes it great.”

 Q. What have you found most valuable or rewarding about board certification?